ecml-aaltd/aaltd2023/challenge.md

 nav_order: 4
 ---

+Note: The challenge has ended.
+We provide a summary of its organization and results in this <a href="papers/has_challenge_ecml.pdf">paper</a>, including access to the labelled data sets.

 ## Human Activity Segmentation Challenge

 Human activity recognition (HAR) is essential for health monitoring, personal security, and various other applications.
 Current HAR systems process fixed-length subsequences of sensor data, e.g. 1 second, leading to performance losses for longer complex activities.
 This challenge focuses on improving accuracy of such systems by exploring the under-studied area of partitioning real-world, multi-variate human motion sensor data into variable-sized activity segments.
 You will work with a large new data set featuring 10.7 hours of multi-dimensional smartphone sensor data from students performing 100 different daily activities.
 Your objective is to accurately segment this complex motion data into an unknown number of single activities.